sreschke80/tr-064/README.md

 ## Description

 A library to interact with routers and other network devices.
-Tested and designd for Fritz.Box routers.
+Tested and designed for Fritz.Box routers.

 This library is capable of:
 * Supports the UPnP, IGD and PMR (Samsung TV) Protocol